Qoro

 Usability Testing

-• Move ‘Cancel subscription’ and ‘Delete subscription’ to the parent subscription profile page as two participants recommended doing this for quicker removal.
+• Move ‘Cancel subscription’ and ‘Delete subscription’ to the parent subscription profile page for quicker removal.

 After applying these edits to the prototype, I had a solid foundation for making subscription management easier for users.